prezi/lunchie/README.md

 ### Running Lunchie locally

+Set deployment_mode variable in the AppConfig file to [deployment_local]

+Change the local Database Paramters to match your paramters (dbName , dbUserName , dbPassword)

 You can test your hubot locally by typing `% bin/hubot` in your terminal.

 However, if you want to run it on HipChat, you will need a HipChat account for that.
 After creating your account, check your profile settings.
 At the *XMPP/Jabber info* part you can see the *Jabber ID* which is *JID* now and you'll also need your password for making it work.